kylefmohr/Play_Random_SRXD_Custom/README.md

+## Spin Rhythm lets you play a random song from the main soundtrack.
+Why can't we do the same for custom charts?
+This project aims to change that.
+This will let you press a hotkey of your choice to start playing a new, random custom chart.
+It works equally as well regardless of if the game is open or not!

-# Variables you may want to change:
+## Variables you may want to change:

-difficulty: default is 4, which is XD
+`difficulty`: default is 4, which is XD

 If you want expert, change it to 3

 Hard, change to 2, etc. etc

-key_to_listen_for: by default, it is listening for the "Home" key on the keyboard to be pressed You can change it to any of these:
+`key_to_listen_for`: by default, it is listening for the "Home" key on the keyboard to be pressed

+You can change it to any of these:

 <details>